 “Worse Comes To Worst” is a little annoying; the structure is ordinary (for him) and the wah-wah guitar just isn’t that cool.
 His vocals aren’t tough enough, but that’s remedied on “Stop In Nevada”, a portrait of a liberated woman with a suitably Elton-worthy string arrangement.
 “If I Only Had The Words (To Tell You)” rises above its parentheses to be memorable, as does “Somewhere Down The Line”, designed to rouse arena audiences.
 It’s particularly impressive that the final organ note on that song nicely sets up the intro of “Captain Jack”, the album’s other epic, and still a haunting one.
 Each verse provides a skewering of the teenage loser in Anytown, USA, each verse more damaging than the last.
 There might be a hint of Lennon in the vocal, and every white American male remembers the first time he heard the word “masturbate” on the radio.
 The most basic of chords make for a truly stirring chorus, and it fades away to end the album.

 Piano Man flows very well, split as it is between “One Side” and “Another Side” on the original LP, with its stark cover.
 The plethora of session rats gives it a slickness, but it very much sounds like the Billy Joel people came to know.
-(Apparently the Legacy Edition includes the “legendary” radio broadcast that got him signed to Columbia; we haven’t heard it, but that would appear to be nice addition to the catalog.)
+(The Legacy Edition includes the “legendary” radio broadcast from 1972 that got him signed to Columbia; seeing as it includes three songs never released in any form, plus lots of audible beer sipping between tracks, it’s a nice addition to the catalog.)

 Billy Joel Piano Man (1973)—3½

 2011 Legacy Edition: same as 1973, plus 14 extra tracks